Wardens-OSS-Club/tx-identicons/README.md

 ### Calldata encoding

-// Steps

-// For each input, Apply the Hash(input)
+- For each input, Apply the Hash(input)

-// If the input is a struct, or an array apply the algorithm to each element
+- If the input is a struct, or an array apply the algorithm to each element

-// If the input is an address, take it's hash to the position
+- If the input is an address, take it's hash to the position

-// If the input is not an address, take the hash of the empty string
+- If the input is not an address, take the hash of the empty string

 # Contributing